Ross-Byrne/Go-Project/README.md

 With GOPATH set, in a terminal or CMD with Git enabled, run: go get github.com/rhinoman/couchdb-go

-Navigate to:
-bin/angular>
+Navigate to bin/angular folder in project folder:

+If on Windows, run the following commands in NodeJS cmd

 run - npm install
 run - npm start to compile code

-nav to:
+if npm start files, might need to manually install the following npm packages: npm install -g concurrently npm install -g lite-server npm install -g typescript

-bin>run- build main.go into bin from src/main
+Navigate to bin directory in Project directory: build main.go into bin from src/main

+Command, run from bin dir: go build ../src/main/main.go

-run compiled binary file
+run compiled binary file called main
 E.g.	windows main.exe
 	linux ./main

 (Now server is running)

 In your browser navigate to localhost:8080

+Webpage should now load from Go server

 #Tutorial
 tutorial on how to use webapp here